outsideopen/you_got_mailbot/README.md

 Click Create credentials - API key.
 Save the .json as credentials.json in the "gdrive" directory.

 Go to google drive and create a new folder.
 Edit its permissions so anyone on the internet can view it.
 In sharing, find the share link and copy it.
-In "drivePublisher.py", int the upload method, replace "folderID" with the link.
+In "drivePublisher.py", in the upload method, replace "folderID" with the link.

 Example run script: